demogorgon1/plantbasedgames-io/blog/content/posts/02-mmorpg-data-storage-part-two.md

 |2       |1234                |45             |(serialized progress data)|
 |*etc*   |*etc*               |*etc*          |*etc*                     |

-When saving a blob, we can then check to see if the lock sequence number we acquired is larger or equal to than the one stored in the blob table.
-If it's the case we update the blob together with the lock sequence number, otherwise we know that someone else acquired the lock in the meantime.
+When saving a blob, we'll verify that either the entry doesn't exist or the lock sequence number matches the one we got when we acquired the lock.
+But wait, how does the lock sequence number get into the blob table?
+We can put it there when we read the blob, which always happens right after we acquire the lock.
+Usually the new lock sequence number value will be larger than the previous one in the blob table, but we can't rely on that as the lock table could have been lost and reset since last time.
+Numbers might all be reset.
+Since the lock table isn't strictly necessary for operation, we shouldn't rely on it too much, so we should simply discard the old lock sequence number stored with the blob.
+All subsequent blob saves should match the lock sequence number, though, otherwise we know that some other game server has stolen the lock, somehow.

-Note that it requires the fulfillment of a bunch of edge cases to arrive at the situation where a healthy game server loses the lock of one of its client, but again, belt and suspenders.
+Note that it requires the fulfillment of a bunch of edge cases to arrive at the situation where a healthy game server loses the lock of one of its clients, but again, belt and suspenders.
 Better safe than sorry.

 Do we really need to store the lock table in a database?
 We could, potentially, just run a *lock server* process with a big hash table of locks in memory, where all game servers connect.
 This would probably be fine 99.99% of the time, but we get some problems if this hypothetical lock server crashes and restarts.
 All the game servers would need to scramble to apply their locks again, which could get messy.
 It seems safer to persist locks on disk.
 Besides, we can store more useful meta data with the locks, but we'll talk about that at a later point.